 Buprenorphine – An opioid agonist-antagonist that creates a ceiling effect that helps prevent and protect users from overdosing or abusing opiates.
 This medication typically works best for users with less severe dependence that those in need of Methadone but still need to stay clean and away from opiate abuse.

 Clonidine – An anti-hypertensive drug that can help treat opioid withdrawal symptoms.
 This drug is usually most useful for people who have become addicted to opiates through a doctor’s care.

 How To Treat Meth Addiction?

 It all starts with finding a meth addiction treatment center that suits you and your needs.
 You have to be careful who you choose as well because 80% of all rehab centers DON’T WORK.
 This is because they haven’t changed their treatment methods in over 50 years.
 Scientific data and evidence-based research have shown that in order to reprogram our brain and its mental structure, you must remove yourself from the environment that you were once used to.
 This is incredibly important, and the first critical step in changing your perspective of life.
-This is why we at Perspective Recovery are located in Central America and is an inpatient treatment facilities.
+This is why we at perspective recovery are located in Central America and is an inpatient treatment facilities.
 We focus on mental healing away from anything they once knew.
 One of the biggest things an addict loses is their feeling of self-worth.
-At Perspective Recovery, we allow our clients to give back in a significant way, by helping the local people.
+At perspective recovery, we allow our clients to give back in a significant way, by helping the Nicaraguan people.
 We work with our clients in the community, allowing them to give back without any expectation of something in return.
 This has been scientifically proven to flood the body with the feeling of self-worth.
 Also, science has shown that yes on one individual therapy sessions are very important, group therapy sessions are one of the most effective forms of therapy in rehab centers when overcoming substance abuse.